markstringer-dti/markstringer-dti.github.io/dti.md

 In the past, I've been stupid enough to argue back.
 What they don't want, what they don't expect is continued discussion in second cirle.

 How to deal with third circle declarations.

+Do the "positive" thing in front of everyone.

+But then, in private, have the second circle conversation.

+So this pulls us back to the Taiichi Ohno question - what business are you in?
+Yes, you're in the business of keeping the channels of communication open.
+But how exactly do you do that?
+The Agile meetings are part of that.
+And this is also the reason that the success of a project is so often directly related to the quality of the relationship that the product owner has with the client.
+Counting things, showing progress.
+Another good strategy is a dedicated risks and issues meeting.

+This is a strategy that's worked very well for me recently.
+We were working on a project in a big organisation.
+The product owner told me that we needed to submit a risks and issues log to some programme level governance function.
+I was skeptical.
+I hadn't had a lot of luck.
+It occurs to me now that as a project manager I should in general be a lot less skeptical about suggestions for anything that changes what people see - because what you see is all there is.

+But the product owner came back with a suggestion - and the holy Agile name of Mike Cohn.
+The suggestion was for a kanban-style board showing all the risks but then, providing each risk with a score.
+How did we calculate the risk score?
+Very roughly.
+The score was the cost of fixing a risk if it became a genuine issue.
+This was in terms of days for the whole team.
+So for example the risk was "We can't find a rich text editor plugin that meets our needs" the cost of that might be three months of work for the whole team - 60 days.
+And the likelihood of this might be low - 20 percent.
+So the total score for that risk would be 20 times 60 - 1200.
+This meant that we could do several things that were really important.

+Firstly and most importantly, we could have a fortnightly meeting where we discussed each of risks - starting with the column which had the risks which scored the most and we could discuss if the score on the risk had changed.
+This is by far the most important aspect of having the risks board.
+Because changes in score tended to indicate changes in understanding of the project and changes in political weather within the organisation.
+Talking about risk scores turned out to be a very good way of getting into a second circle coversation with the client about what is going on in the organisation.

+One of the risks that we had on that project, that we talked about every two weeks, was "The project isn't delivered on time."
+Another was "We don't get funding to continue."
+But tracking these risks, and scoring them, allowed for a secondary benefit.

+We could plot of the overall risk score over time.
+We could see when the risks were sky high, which at one point they were.
+There was a high chance of not delivering and a high chance of not getting the money to deliver.
+But over time, the risks reduced.